In Pandemic and in Health, I Make This Vow

 Back when the Centers for Disease Control first recommended people avoid gatherings of 10 or more, Lee and Hermann, both Christians, made the tough call to cancel their large wedding ceremony.
 Lee, a senior reporter for World magazine, had already known for a few weeks that her extended family from South Korea would probably be unable to make the trip.
 So she and Herrmann made the gut-wrenching decision to plan for a smaller wedding with just their local pastor.

-They figured they’d have a small ceremony, forego their planned trip to eastern Europe, and opt for an Airbnb in Sequoia National Park, where they could honeymoon on a smaller scale and quietly grieve their best laid plans.
+They figured they’d have a small ceremony, forgo their planned trip to eastern Europe, and opt for an Airbnb in Sequoia National Park, where they could honeymoon on a smaller scale and quietly grieve their best laid plans.
 But even that option now seems unlikely.

 Situations like theirs are unfolding all over.
 Couples who had planned weddings from now even into the summer are grappling with a world totally unlike the one they knew when the engagement ring first sparkled in the light.
 Travel restrictions mean out-of-town guests are off the list.
 Large venues are closed.
 Some couples are postponing their wedding, while others are moving forward with small ceremonies.
 Some are even heading to the courtroom, if the courts are still open.